 Peace Corps Celebrates Asian/Pacific American Heritage Month

-WASHINGTON, D.C., May 1, 2009 - This month, Peace Corps is celebrating the cultural traditions, ancestry, native languages, and unique experiences of Americans represented by the more than 30 ethnic groups from Asia and Pacific Islands.
-Peace Corps recognizes its Volunteer leaders serving across the globe during this year's national theme for Asian/Pacific American Heritage Month, "Leadership to Meet the Challenges of a Changing World."
+WASHINGTON, D.C., May 15, 2008 - This month, Peace Corps is celebrating the cultural traditions, ancestry, native languages, and unique experiences represented by the more than 30 ethnic groups from Asia and Pacific Islands in our country.
+This year's theme of Asian/Pacific American Heritage Month is "Leadership, Diversity, Harmony - Gateway to Success."

-Acting Director Jody Olsen said, "I am delighted to be celebrating Asian/Pacific American Heritage Month by honoring the contributions of the many Asian and Pacific Americans who have served as Peace Corps Volunteers over the years.
-They represent part of the diverse face of America to so many people overseas, and their contributions to Peace Corps' mission of promoting peace and friendship worldwide have been considerable."
+Director Tschetter said, "I am delighted to designate the month of May as Asian/Pacific American Heritage Month to celebrate and honor the contributions of the many Asian Pacific Americans who have served as Peace Corps Volunteers or staff.
+Asian Pacific Americans have made lasting contributions as Peace Corps Volunteers while representing great diversity of America overseas, promoting our mission of peace and friendship worldwide."

-Over the years, Peace Corps has benefited from the significant contributions of many Asian/Pacific Americans who have served as Volunteers and staff.
-Elaine Chao was the first Asian-American director of the Peace Corps, serving from 1991-92.
-Chao can be credited with many institutional improvements, including the initiation of Peace Corps programs in Eastern Europe and Central Asia after the fall of the Soviet Union.
-Notable Asian-American Volunteers include U.S. Representative Mike Honda (El Salvador 1965-67), a member of Congress from California, and William Wong (Philippines 1964-68), an author and journalist published in the Wall Street Journal, the San Francisco Chronicle, and the San Francisco Examiner.
+Peace Corps has benefited from the significant contributions of many Asian/Pacific Americans who have served as Volunteers and staff.
+Elaine Chao was the first Asian American director of the Peace Corps, from 1991-92.
+Chao can be credited with many institutional improvements including the initiation of Peace Corps programs in Eastern Europe and Central Asia after the fall of the Soviet Union.
+Notable Asian American Volunteers include U.S. Representative Mike Honda (El Salvador 1965-67), a member of Congress from California, and William Wong (Philippines 1967-68), a columnist for the San Francisco Examiner.

 # # #